Red Shed 2

 Art and Design Facilities

 At BNU students have access to a range of collaborative and creative spaces.
-The High Wycombe campus offers industry-standard equipment and technology for you to bring your ideas to life, including a computer lab, a photography studio, a fashion and textile studio.
+The High Wycombe campus offers industry-standard equipment and technology for you to bring your ideas to life, including a computer lab, a photography studio, and a working fashion and textile studio.

 3D Workshops